mui/material-ui/README.md

 ## Thanks

-Material-UI was only made possible thanks to these great services that are sponsoring our code infrastructure:
+Material-UI is only made possible thanks to these great services that sponsor our core infrastructure:

 - GitHub allows us to host the Git repository